RaynaRuby/vibecodes-codeexp/README.md

 ## To Connect to GitHub
 1. Open VSCode and clone the repo
-2. Click <code> and copy the URL generated
+2. Click "Code" button and copy the URL generated

 ```
 git remote -v